 1. Cats are beautiful.

-His body, though small and delicate, is as finely formed as a cat's, with lithe and slim limbs.
+His body, though delicate, is as finely formed as a cat's, with lithe and slim limbs.
 His milky pale skin is soft to the touch, with fine, barely-there hairs all along his expanse.
 Sebastian cannot stop himself from petting him (though, of course, he only does it when the young master is sleeping).

 2. Cats like to nap.

 It is appalling how quickly his young master manages to fall asleep.
 During a conversation, while he's eating, during a bath, or even (and this one causes him his current grievance) during a lesson.